Chocolate Purveyors 11- Gustavo Pradilla

 Do you remember your first experience with real chocolate?
 What was it?

 I don’t know if it was the first time, I had Chocolate, but I clearly remember this event.
-It was probably end of November when I was a little boy; an aunt gave me an advent calendar as a gift and explained me how it worked.
-Of course, I didn’t until the first of December and to make a long story short, when December arrived, there was no chocolate left!
+It was probably the end of November when I was a little boy; an aunt gave me an advent calendar as a gift and explained to me how it worked.
+Of course, I didn’t wait until the first of December and to make a long story short, when December arrived, there was no chocolate left!
 Since then I have been fascinated with the taste of chocolate.

 You worked in the automobile and machinery sector, why did you decide to start making chocolate?

 After selling my company in 2011, I had to sign a four-year non-compete clause.
 For me, it was just not an option not working for such a long time.
 Consequently, I decided to turn my longtime passion, chocolate, into a family business.
 For some time, I had followed the development of the craft chocolate movement, as well as the increasing demand for fine flavor cocoa from neighboring countries.
 During this time, I realized that Colombian cacao was not given the attention it deserved.
 This curiosity led me to embark on a countrywide journey to source Colombia's finest cocoa beans.
 As a result, and in order to showcase the high quality and variety of Colombian cacao, Tibitó was born.

 What does Tibitó mean?

 Tibitó is a word in Chibcha language, it is not clear what the meaning is, though some speculate that it means something good or something big.
 We chose Tibitó as our brand because this is also the name of our family farm near Bogota, a place for family gatherings which bring back many happy memories, a feeling we hope to convey through our chocolate.

 What does Colombian cacao offer other regions don’t?